dials/dials/doc/sphinx/advanced_tutorial.rst

 In this example we would continue processing (i.e. proceed to the refinement step, perhaps) with :samp:`bravais_setting_9.json`.
-Sometimes it may be necessary to reindex the :samp:`indexed.pickle` file output by dials.index.
+Sometimes it may be necessary to reindex the :ref:`indexed.pickle <reflection_pickle>` file output by dials.index.
 However, in this case as the change of basis operator to the chosen setting is the identity operator (:samp:`a,b,c`) this step is not needed::

   dials.reindex indexed.pickle change_of_basis_op=a,b,c

-This outputs the file :samp:`reindexed_reflections.pickle` which should be used as input to downstream programs in place of :samp:`indexed.pickle`.
+This outputs the file :ref:`reindexed_reflections.pickle <reflection_pickle>` which should be used as input to downstream programs in place of :ref:`indexed.pickle <reflection_pickle>`.

 Refinement